 Extending Beyond 5 Seconds {#extending}

-1. Last-frame-as-first-frame chaining: generate clip A, extract last frame, use as I2V input for clip B. Loses long-range coherence after 2-3 chains.
+1. Last-frame-as-first-frame chaining: generate clip A, extract its last frame, feed it as the I2V input for clip B, repeat.
+Maintains visual continuity but loses long-range coherence after a couple of chains.

-3. Manual editing in DaVinci Resolve / Premiere: generate 5-10 separate ~5-second shots based on your storyboard, edit together with audio.
+2. Manual editing in DaVinci Resolve / Premiere: generate several separate ~5-second shots from your storyboard and edit them together with audio.

 Frame Interpolation (RIFE / FILM) {#interpolation}